jabituyaben/Espruino-HRV/README.md

-# EspruinoHRV
+# Espruino HRV (Heart Rate Variability)
-Espruino based HRV monitor using the Bangle.JS, should be quite easy to transfer for use on other HR trackers that can run espruino.
+Espruino based HRV monitor using the Bangle.JS.
+This should be quite easy to transfer for use on other HR trackers that can run espruino.

 File contents:
 -HRV.js